Bill-Gray/PDCursesMod/README.md

 The core package is in the public domain, but small portions of PDCursesMod are subject to copyright under various licenses.
 Each directory contains a README file, with a section titled "Distribution Status" which describes the status of the files in that directory.

 If you use PDCursesMod in an application, an acknowledgement would be appreciated, but is not mandatory.
-If you make corrections or enhancements to PDCursesMod, please forward them to the current maintainer for the benefit of other users.
+If you make corrections or enhancements to PDCursesMod, or find bugs,  please forward them to the current maintainer or raise an issue/pull request for the benefit of other users.

 This software is provided AS IS with NO WARRANTY whatsoever.

 Ports
 -----

 PDCurses has been ported to DOS, OS/2, Win32, X11 and SDL1 and SDL2.
-PDCursesMod adds DOSVGA,  Windows GUI,  Plan 9,  Linux/*BSD framebuffer,  and VT-like console ports.
+PDCursesMod adds DOSVGA,  OS/2 GUI,  Windows GUI,  Plan 9,  Linux/*BSD framebuffer,  and VT-like console ports.
 A directory containing the port-specific source files exists for each of these platforms.

 Build instructions are in the README file for each platform:

 -  [DOS](dos/README.md) for use on DOS
 -  [DOSVGA](dosvga/README.md) for use on DOS in graphical modes
--  [fb](fb/README.md) for use on the Linux/*BSD framebuffer
+-  [fb](fb/README.md) for use on the Linux/*BSD framebuffer or with [DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manager)
+-  [GL](gl/README.md) for use as separate SDL version 2 window,  rendered with OpenGL
--  [OS/2](os2/README.md) for use on OS/2
+-  [OS/2](os2/README.md) for use on OS/2 within a console
+-  [OS/2 GUI](os2gui/README.md) for use on OS/2 in a graphical window
 -  [Plan9](plan9/README.md) for use on Plan9 (APE)
 -  [SDL 1.x](sdl1/README.md) for use as separate SDL version 1 window
 -  [SDL 2.x](sdl2/README.md) for use as separate SDL version 2 window
 -  [wincon](wincon/README.md) (formerly win32) for use on Windows Console
 -  [WinGUI](wingui/README.md) for use on Windows Graphics Mode
--  [X11](x11/README.md) (also called XCurses) for use as separate X11 window
+-  [X11](x11/README.md) (also called XCurses) for use as separate X11 window (but see below)
+-  [X11new](x11new/README.md) New and improved X11 version
 -  [VT](vt/README.md) for use on terminal
 -  [OpenGL](gl/README.md) for use as separate window with OpenGL rendering